BarbyKelly/project-5/TESTING_RESULTS.md

 # Testing
-* Frame for Testing Results copied from ChatGPT; all tests, notes, observations, screenshots done by the Developer
+* Frame for Testing Results copied from ChatGPT
+* All tests, notes, observations, screenshots created by the developer<br>
+* **Disclaimer:**
-* Disclaimer: due to late changes to website design, and having to fix new errors eg toasts before deadline, testing results are more compact than previous testing file (TESTING.md).
+Due to late changes to website design before the deadline,<br>
+testing results are more compact than previous testing file (TESTING.md).

 ## Pages & Core Features